History of the England national football team: Euro 2020: England reach the final

-2022 FIFA World Cup
+2022 World Cup

-For the 2022 FIFA World Cup, England were drawn alongside Iran, the United States and Wales in group B. In the first match, England won 6–2 thanks to goals from Jude Bellingham, a brace from Bukayo Saka, Raheem Sterling, Marcus Rashford and Jack Grealish.
-England would then play out a goalless draw with the United States in the second match.
-In the final match, England confirmed qualification to the knockouts and first place with a 3–0 win against neighbours Wales with goals from Phil Foden and a brace from Rashford.
+For the 2022 FIFA World Cup, England were drawn alongside Iran, the United States and Wales in group B. In the first match, England beat Iran 6–2 thanks to goals from Jude Bellingham, a brace from Bukayo Saka, Raheem Sterling, Marcus Rashford and Jack Grealish.
+England then played out a goalless draw with the United States in the second match.
+In the final match, England confirmed qualification to the knockout round as group winners with a 3–0 win against Wales with goals from Phil Foden and two from Rashford.

-In the round of 16, England faced African champions Senegal.
-Two late first-half goals put England into control thanks to Jordan Henderson and Harry Kane before Saka added a third to ensure England's qualification for the next round.
-However, England were eliminated in the quarter-finals against world champions France.
-An early goal for Aurélien Tchouaméni had put France ahead before Harry Kane equalised from the penalty spot, his 53rd England goal which put him level with Wayne Rooney as England's record goal scorer.
-Late in the match, a header from Olivier Giroud had put France ahead.
-England were granted another penalty and a chance to level the match in the 84th minute, however, Harry Kane missed and England were eliminated.
-Post-match, the referee Wilton Sampaio was strongly criticised for his performance.
+In the round of 16, England faced the reigning African champions Senegal.
+Late first-half goals from Jordan Henderson and Harry Kane put England into control, before Saka added a third to ensure qualification for the next round.
+England were eliminated in the quarter-finals by the reigning world champions France.
+An early goal for Aurélien Tchouaméni put France ahead before Harry Kane equalised from the penalty spot.
+It was Kane's 53rd England goal, which put him level with Wayne Rooney as the national team's record goalscorer.
+Late in the match, a header from Olivier Giroud put France ahead.
+England were granted another penalty in the 84th minute, but Harry Kane missed and England were eliminated.
+Despite the defeat, England were widely praised by pundits for their performance against the French.
+With this defeat, England became the first country to be eliminated from the World Cup at the quarter-final stage seven times.

+Euro 2024

+In a UEFA Euro 2024 qualifying match, Harry Kane scored his 54th international goal, breaking the goalscoring record in a 2–1 win against Italy.
+On 12 September 2023, England and Scotland commemorated the 150th anniversary of the first international fixture in a friendly at Hampden Park, with England winning 3–1.
+England remained unbeaten throughout 2023.

+At the finals tournament, England qualified top of their group after beating Serbia 1–0 and drawing against Denmark (1–1) and Slovenia (0–0).
+In the knockout stage, they required a stoppage time equaliser against Slovakia from Jude Bellingham to stay in the tournament, before Harry Kane scored the winner in extra-time.
+They faced Switzerland in the quarter-finals and won on penalties after a 1–1 draw, thus advancing to the semi-finals against the Netherlands.
+England won 2–1 to seal consecutive appearances in European Championship finals.
+They lost the final to Spain 2–1, becoming the first team to lose two European Championship finals in a row.